 Gil checks the time.
-Gosh, it's already 1 p.m. and time for the fraud committee meeting.
-Gil rushes to the Green Room, where seven scientists are ready, willing and waiting to get Gil's OK to track down a counterfeiting gang.
+Gosh, it's already 1pm and time for the fraud committee meeting.
+Gil rushes to the Green Room, where seven scientists are ready, willing, and waiting to get Gil's okay to track down a counterfeiting gang.
 Gil takes his place at the head of the table and adjusts his pince-nez.

 Dr. Dan Turing, a round little man with a perpetual stoop, starts the PowerPoint presentation.
 The fuss is about a counterfeiting ring that got hold of the official company batch number, and slapped it on its fake products, Turing drones on in his monotone.
-Problem is -- the fakes don't work, and no one knows which is what.
-Turning rocks backs and forth on his squeaky shoes.
+Problem is—the fakes don't work, and no one knows which is what.
+Turning rocks back and forth on his squeaky shoes.
 "Big, big stink!
 Big recall.
 Bad revenues.
 People pissed!"
 Hungarian-born Turing keens, lapsing into his clipped Middle European accent.

-After an interminable discussion in which Turing is rendered bug-eyed and mute by his rage, Gil green-lights in investigation.
+After an interminable discussion in which Turing is rendered bug-eyed and mute by his rage, Gil green-lights an investigation.

 Gil drifts into a daydream.
 Maybe, maybe, when all is said and done, when he retires, he can go back to the laboratory he loves and work on a cure for male-pattern baldness that works for him.
 He pats his head.
 Another strand of hair dislodges itself and floats away.